 I think I inherited his interest in artistic work.
-Each year, I sketch a landscape, a scene Hisako and I encountered on our travels to attend professional meetings.
-I then select one to use for our Christmas card for that year.
-I add a short explanation of the scene with a note relating to forensic pathology, legal medicine, medical law or bioethics.
+Each year I sketch a landscape, a scene we encountered on our travels to attend professional meetings, whenever we go, and select one to use for our Christmas card for that year.
+I add a short explanation of the scene with a note related to forensic pathology, legal medicine, medical law or bioethics.
 This is another way in which I have integrated my profession with my artistic hobby.
-One year, when the NAME met in San Francisco, I choose the San Francisco cable car as the central subject for my card.
-For my 2010 Christmas card, I chose a landscape in Zagrab, Croatia, where we attended the World Congress in Medical Law.
-For my 2011 card, I may choose a scene of Alaska, where the planned meeting on board a cruise will make a stop.
+One year when the NAME met in San Francisco, I choose the San Francisco cable car as the central subject for my card.
+For 2010 Christmas card I chose landscape in Zagrab, Croatia where we attended the World Congress in Medical Law.
+For 2011 card, I may choose a scene of Alaska, where the planned meeting on board a cruise will make a stop.

-In 1995, at the Annual Meeting of the NAME, hosted by Dr. Brian Blackbourne in San Diego, our Past Presidents Committee hosted a Hobby Show, where members and/or spouses displayed examples of their arts and crafts, or pictures of their hobbies and paintings.
-I exhibited my watercolors and oil paintings, and Hisako's crafts, hook rugs and Japanese artworks.
-Brian, now retired, has become a successful artist.
+In 1995, at the Annual Meeting of the NAME hosted by Dr. Brian Blackbourne in San Diego, our Past Presidents Committee hosted a Hobby Show, where members and/or spouses displayed examples of their arts and crafts, or pictures of their hobbies and paintings.
+I exhibited my watercolors and oil paintings, and Hisako's art crafts, hook rugs and Japanese art works.
+Brian, now retired, has become a full time successful artist.
 I was happy to see that his paintings are selling and he is enjoying his second profession.

-At this point in my life, I wish I could spend more time for painting, oil and water colors, but for the time being, I am happy to produce my annual Christmas - New Year greeting cards with my own art work.
+At this point in my life, I wish I could spend more time for painting, oil and water color, but for the time being I am happy to produce my annual Christmas - New Year greeting cards with my own art work.